Lviv

 Where is light, there is shadow, apparently.
 I would lie if i would not tell you that i witnessed in this church something highly strange.
 A Pole who was accidentally in the church during the international workshop started asking weird non-questions which implied the parish priest of the former Jesuit church should restore the building for the needs of Roman-Catholic.
 Later on, I found out that the guy was trying to provoke the Greek-Catholic parish priest of the church to start bring up conflict between the cooperation partners.
 I have been told these situations happen, these people are still around.
 Nobody knows who they actually are.

 While strange unidentified persons are appearing here and there in Western Ukrainian metropole, the potpourri of monuments on the green ring surrounding the old core of the city remain still and prove the moving history of the place: here, the king Danillo, the founder of the city.
 He named it Lwow/ Lviv, which means the Lion's City, as the name of his son was Lion: Lew.
-And by turning right you will gain this sight: a mixture between Austria-Hungarian secular buildings and a church facade, a hybrid of Italian and Flemish Baroque era.

 Outside of the ancient city fortification you enter the traffic chaos of public and private transportation.
 The state of the public busses "qualifies into the department WTF?" as my Moldovan friend would describe it.
 The obedience to the the traffic rules by the Ukrainian drivers is non-existing.
 When crossing the road on zebra stripes, an average German feels like fainting.
 Thank God I'm Polish.
 The street situation in Lviv reminds of Cracow's public transportation 15 years ago.
 So it was not a big shock on the tram when an Ukrainian woman wanting to buy a ticket from the driver gave me the money because she was not able to move forwards in the crowded wagon.
 Naturally, I passed the money to the person standing next to me, who passed it forward and so on and so on - till the money reached the driver.
 The ticket including the change travelled through the crowd the same way back.
 Different topic: the tram drivers in Lviv are women exclusively.